SananR/JustOnTime/doc/sprint0/PB.md

 - Verify that when an event is clicked, the customer is moved to the event page.

-12. As a customer, I want to be able to sort the events I search for, so that I can find the event I am looking for more easily.
+12. As a customer, I want to be able to sort the events I search for, so that I can find the event I am looking for more easily.<br/>
 Persona(s): Alex, Robert
 - Verify that the list of events related to the search are sorted by relevance at first.
 - Verify that there is a “sort by” option so the customer can sort the list of events.